-Parents may instruct you to ensure that all homework is done before the child is allowed to watch TV, play videogames, or whatever recreational activity they want to do.
+Parents may instruct you to ensure that all homework is done before the child is allowed to watch TV, play video games, or whatever recreational activity they want to do.

 This goes both ways.
-You should be able to reach the parents as required and the parents should, in turn, always be able to contact you.
+You should be able to reach the parents as required, and the parents should, in turn, always be able to contact you.

-Parents are likely to ask the child ‘how did it go’ so it’s good to have some stand-out fun that the kids can recall.
-If kids enjoy themselves then you’re more likely to get repeat work in the future!
+Parents are likely to ask the child “how did it go?”
+So it’s good to have some stand-out fun that the kids can recall.
+If kids enjoy themselves, then you’re more likely to get repeat work in the future!

 Check out our huge list of over 200 babysitting games and activities if you’re stuck for ideas.

-Most children do well in a controlled environment so structure and routine are necessary.
+Most children do well in a controlled environment, so structure and routine are necessary.

 If you’re babysitting multiple children at different locations, keep a journal to save valuable information.
-It will help you track each child’s likes, behaviors, required medications, food allergies, emergency phone numbers, etc. It also eliminates the need to commit to memory each and every detail of a specific child.
+It will help you track each child’s likes, behaviors, required medications, food allergies, emergency phone numbers, etc. It also eliminates the need to commit to memory each and every detail about a specific child.

-See our checklist: What to bring on a babysitting job so you never forget anything important.
+See our checklist: What to bring on a babysitting job, so you never forget anything important.

 This may be a babysitter’s responsibility if the parents work and are unable to drop off or pick up their child.

-If car transport is required, make sure you use the correctly sized child seat for their age and weight.
-Children 8 years and above are usually big enough to not require a booster seat, but double check in your city just to make sure.
+If car transport is required, make sure you use the correctly-sized child seat for their age and weight.
+Children 8 years and above are usually big enough not to require a booster seat but double-check in your city just to make sure.

 This is probably one of the toughest responsibilities for a babysitter as children are not always cooperative when it comes time for bed.

-For essential bedtime tactics check out our guide: How to get kids to bed when babysitting.
+For essential bedtime tactics, check out our guide: How to get kids to bed when babysitting.

-Validate the child’s feelings so they know you understand and want to help them.
+Validate the child’s feelings, so they know you understand and want to help them.
 In a soothing manner, approach the child and discuss ways to get past the hurt.

 Suggest a fun activity to do together – something light that encourages laughter is often perfect.

-As a babysitter, you may be expected to do some daily chores, especially when observing infants or toddlers as they can be very messy!
+As a babysitter, you may be expected to do some daily chores, especially when observing infants or toddlers, as they can be very messy!

-Such duties may include doing laundry, keeping toys clean and in their ‘place’, tidying up the child’s bedroom, and vacuuming the play area.
+Such duties may include doing laundry, keeping toys clean and in their place, tidying up the child’s bedroom, and vacuuming the play area.

 For more details on what parents may expect regarding household duties, see our guide: Should babysitters clean?

-Anyone considering a job in childcare should complete a first aid course and become certified in CPR (Cardiopulmonary Resuscitation).
+Anyone considering a job in childcare should complete a first aid course and become certified in CPR (cardiopulmonary resuscitation).

 See our complete list of babysitting qualifications to see if any others may be right for you.

-As a babysitter, you must always be responsible and accountable.
-Acknowledge the important role you play to the parent who hires you and the children you care for.
+Understand and acknowledge the important role you have to the parent who hires you and the children you care for.

-Being a good babysitter takes time and caring for children can take plenty of time!
+Being a good babysitter takes time, and caring for children can take plenty of time!

 Learning can’t be rushed.

-When things run smoothly babysitting can be the most fun.
+When things run smoothly, babysitting can be the most fun.

 Try telling that to your buddies stuck in an office job.